Can Root Inc. (ROOT) Remain Competitive?

-Root Inc. (NASDAQ:ROOT) went down by -1.59% from its latest closing price compared to the recent 1-year high of $29.48.
-The company’s stock price has collected 1.09% of gains in the last five trading sessions.
+Root Inc. (NASDAQ:ROOT) went up by 8.29% from its latest closing price compared to the recent 1-year high of $29.48.
+The company’s stock price has collected 13.27% of gains in the last five trading sessions.
 Press Release reported on 08/11/21 that Root, Inc. Announces 2021 Second Quarter Results

 Is It Worth Investing in Root Inc. (NASDAQ :ROOT) Right Now?